karthikj757/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by: Karthik J

+RegisterNumber:25017529
 */
 ```
 module sr_ff (